Respect for Human Rights

 < TOYOBO Group Human Rights Policy >

-At present, under our vision of "we will continue to create the solutions needed by people and the earth with materials and science," we are working to evolve into a company that can "help society flourish and our Company grow" by actively contributing to solving social issues and continuously creating value for society.
+At present, under our vision of "we will continue to create the solutions needed by people and the earth with materials and science," we are working to evolve into a company that can "help society flourish and our company grow" by actively contributing to solving social issues and continuously creating value for society.

-We believe that respecting human rights is crucial to achieving the Group's vision, and in the TOYOBO Group Charter of Corporate Behavior ("Charter") and the TOYOBO Group Employee Conduct Standards ("Code") we have stated that we respect human rights and maximize the value that can be generated from diversity under the slogan "respect for human rights and diversity."
+We believe that respecting human rights is crucial to achieving the group's vision, and in the TOYOBO Group Charter of Corporate Behavior ("Charter") and the TOYOBO Group Employee Conduct Standards ("Code") we have stated that we respect human rights and maximize the value that can be generated from diversity under the slogan "respect for human rights and diversity."

-The TOYOBO Group Human Rights Policy ("this policy") outlines our policy for handling human rights based on the Charter and Code and it applies to all of the Group's directors, corporate auditors, executive officers, and employees.
+The TOYOBO Group Human Rights Policy ("this policy") outlines our policy for handling human rights based on the Charter and Code and it applies to all of the group's directors, corporate auditors, executive officers, and employees.

-Also, as a good corporate citizen, the Group recognizes the importance of respecting human rights and will strive to respect the basic human rights of all stakeholders, including officers and employees.
+Also, as a good corporate citizen, the group recognizes the importance of respecting human rights and will strive to respect the basic human rights of all stakeholders, including officers and employees.

-Compliance with laws, regulations, and norms concerning respect for human rights
+1. Compliance with laws, regulations, and norms concerning respect for human rights

-The Toyobo Group supports and respects international norms concerning human rights including the International Bill of Human Rights, which stipulates the basic human rights that should be enjoyed by everyone in the world, and the ILO Declaration on Fundamental Principles and Rights at Work by the International Labour Organization (ILO) which stipulates the fundamental rights regarding labor (freedom of association and collective bargaining rights, the elimination of forced or compulsory labor, the abolition of child labor, and the elimination of discrimination in respect of employment and occupation).
+Toyobo group supports and respects international norms concerning human rights including the International Bill of Human Rights, which stipulates the basic human rights that should be enjoyed by everyone in the world, and the ILO Declaration on Fundamental Principles and Rights at Work by the International Labour Organization (ILO) which stipulates the fundamental rights regarding labor (freedom of association and collective bargaining rights, the elimination of forced or compulsory labor, the abolition of child labor, and the elimination of discrimination in respect of employment and occupation).

 Also, this policy was formulated in accordance with the UN's Guiding Principles on Business and Human Rights.